- What is a Spouse Visa Extension?

-- Switching onto Indefinite Leave to Remain (ILR)
+- Switching from a Spouse Visa to Indefinite Leave to Remain (ILR)

 - Frequently Asked Questions